Ma2terB1ast3r/HTTP-Header-Scanner/README.md

 ## Features

 - Fetches the latest best practices from the OWASP Secure Headers Project
-- Scans the HTTP response headers to ensure they meet the best practices
+- Scans the HTTP response headers to ensure they are configured following the current best practices
+- Scans for headers that unnecessarily expose information
 - Generates a report of the results

 ## Dependencies